hrvg/ucd-eflow/dimensionless-hydrograph/README.md

 ## Plotting Details

-Plots are saved by default in the working directory to a pdf file with the same name as your variable inputFile, defined at the beginning of the code:
+Plots are saved by default in the working directory to a pdf file with the same name as your inputFile variable:

 ```
 dev.copy(pdf, paste(substr(inputFile, 1, nchar(inputFile)-4),'pdf',sep='.'))
 dev.off()
 ```
-A new plot generated with the same filename in the same working directory will overwrite any existing plots.
-Therefore if you need to create multiple plots, make sure that the inputFile variable is renamed each time.
+A new plot generated with the same filename in the same working directory will overwrite any existing plots of the same name.
+Therefore if you need to create multiple plots, make sure your inputFile variable is renamed each time.

 ## Help